New: LINE Official Account | Media Guide | download for FREE >>

 名刺入れ (meishi-ire) – ‘business card holder’ as many people change jobs at the start of the new fiscal year

-May
+May 2024

 May is a month of celebrations in Japan.

-It is the time for a number of traditional festivals known as Golden Week.
-It is is a collection of 4 national holidays in a row.
-Starting with Showa Day (29 April), the consecutive holidays are: Constitution Day (3 May), Greenery Day (4 May), and Children’s Day (5 May).
-Preparing a well designed marketing calendar for the Golden Week is a great strategy.
+It is the time for several traditional festivals known as Golden Week.
+It is a collection of 4 national holidays in a row.
+Starting with Showa Day (29 April), the consecutive holidays are Constitution Day (3 May), Greenery Day (4 May), and Children’s Day (5 May).

 Picture presents koinobori - Japanese colorful koi fish ornaments that people hang outside their homes during children's day/

-Another way for companies to increase their sales during this period is by promoting products or services that are well-suited to leisure activities, such as outdoor gear, consumer electronics, or entertainment.
-For example, a clothing company might release a line of clothing that is perfect for outdoor activities or a video game company might release a new title that is perfect for playing during the long holiday.
+For example, a clothing company might release a line of clothing that is perfect for outdoor activities.
+A video game company might release a new title perfect for playing during the long holiday.

-It’s important to note that Golden Week is a very busy time in Japan, and many places will be crowded.
-This could be both a challenge and an opportunity for businesses, as it could be difficult for companies to stand out among the competition, but it also represents a huge potential market to reach.
+It’s important to note that Golden Week is very busy in Japan.
+Many places will be crowded.
+This could be both a challenge and an opportunity for businesses.

 Popular keywords: